jacobeisenstein/language-change-tutorial/README.md

 # Installation

 All notebooks are based on Python 3.
-To ensure that you have all necessary packages, create a new `conda` environment (update conda if it asks you to):
+To ensure that you have all necessary packages, create a new `conda` environment and then actia(update conda if it asks you to):vte it:

 ```
 pip install --user conda #if necessary
-conda env create -f environment.yml
+conda env create -f environment.yml # create the environment. update conda if it complains.
-source activate time_tutorial
+source activate time_tutorial # activate the environment
 ```

 You can then launch the first notebook: